-Chinquapin Oak, also known as the chinkapin, is a deciduous species of tree in the white oak group (Quercus sect.
+Chinquapin Oak (Quercus muehlenbergii), also spelled “chinkapin” oak, is a deciduous species of tree in the white oak group (Quercus sect.
 Quercus).
 The species was often called Quercus acuminata in older literature.
-Quercus muehlenbergii (often misspelled as muhlenbergii) is native to eastern and central North America.
+The Chinquapin Oak is native to eastern and central North America.
 It ranges from Vermont to Minnesota, south to Florida, and west to New Mexico in the United States.
 In Canada it is only found in southern Ontario, and in Mexico it ranges from Coahuila south to Hidalgo.

 If Trees Could Sing…